kraanzu/dooit/README.md

 Dooit can be installed with either Pip or Homebrew.

-## With Pip 🐍
+### With Pip 🐍

-You can install dooit easily using a python one-liner (you must use python version 3.10+):
+You can install dooit easily using a python one-liner:

 ```bash
 python3 -m pip install git+https://github.com/kraanzu/dooit.git